Skip to Main Content

 Answer: Some information concerning Temple University and its students, staff, and faculty is only available from the departments, organizations, and programs that produce it.

-Determine which departments or programs on campus might have a connection to your topic, and review the information they provide -- from websites, press releases, annual reports, etc. Then, determine someone from that department or program who you can contact for further information.
+Determine which departments or programs on campus might have a connection to your topic, and review the information they provide--from websites, press releases, annual reports, etc. Then, determine whom from that department or program you can contact for further information.

 Why Visual Aids?

-Question: What value lies in incorporating visual aids in your speeches?
+Question: What value lies in incorporating visual aids in your presentations?

-Visual aids make your presentation a little more interesting for the audience; they break up the monotony.
-Visual aids can also help you as the presenter feel more at ease and help you when you're drawing a blank.
+Visual aids make your presentation more engaging for the audience.
+They can also help you as the presenter feel more at ease and provide you with memory aids to help you remember your main points.

 Archival letters